strimzi/strimzi-kafka-oauth/README.md

 #### Configuring the token validation

 Token validation defines how the broker verifies access tokens during SASL authentication.
-You configure this behaviour by specifying how the broker validates the tokens that clients present when they connect.
+You configure this behavior by specifying how the broker validates the tokens that clients present when they connect.

 There are two options for token validation:
 - Using the JWKS endpoint in combination with signed JWT formatted access tokens